TejasNaik24/NeuralNetwork-From-Scratch/README.md

 - $$\(ŷ\)$$ (also written as $$\(A2\)$$ is the predicted output
 - The loss is averaged across all samples

 This function is ideal for binary classification tasks like XOR.
 It penalizes confident wrong answers heavily, encouraging accurate predictions.
+This is used after Forward Propagation to find the loss after the weights and biases are calculated.

 #### Backpropagation: